Ramozz/Point-Cloud-Classification-and-Volume-Estimation/README.md

 Which can serve as useful examples for teaching how to use other functions of the open source library.

-A CMake file is also available for the possible need of generating an executable.
+A CMakeList file is also available for the possible need of generating an executable, along with .ini files required to start the HumanCounter and tof libraries for the HLS L-FOM5 sensor.